Art & Design

 At GCSE students can chose to study Photography, Fine Art, Graphics, Textiles and 3D Design.
 The courses are scaffolded in such a way to provide a secure knowledge of basic processes and techniques (for example Photoshop and Screen Printing in Graphics).
 Ideas are generated from looking at, and being inspired by the work of Artists and Makers.
 We encourage students to pursue highly personalised themes in their coursework to allow them to engage fully in their creative endeavours.

-The department is well resourced, with interactive Smart Boards, a dedicated Apple Mac suite, printing press, dark room, kiln, screen-printing facilities, laser cutter, two fully equipped workshops, Art and Design library and specialist Graphics and Textiles studios.
-We also have a rolling exhibition space in the Community zone, which is curated by our Art Technician.
+The department is well resourced, with interactive Smart Boards, two dedicated computer suites, printing press, dark room, kiln, screen-printing facilities, laser cutter, 3D printer, two fully equipped workshops, Art and Design library and specialist Graphics and Textiles studios.
+We also have a rolling exhibition space in the Community zone, which is curated by our Art & Design Technician.

 Careers & Future Study